 Without the Red List, many animals or plants would have disappeared from the face of the earth without anyone even noticing.

-A thorough assessment is done to ensure that all the species put on the Red List belong there.
-Evaluation results are reviewed by a team of experts who then agree if a certain plant or animal species should be included on the Red List.
+A thorough assessment is done to ensure that all the species on the Red List belong there.
+Evaluation results are reviewed by experts who agree if a particular plant or animal species should be included on the Red List.

 What Are The Groups On The IUCN Red List?